OFFRE LISEUSES

 Résumé

 Nature wants to heal, and we can help.
-We know that when Earth's ecosystems fall out of harmony, the damage can spiral out of control.
-But what if we could help nature to regain its balance?As a leading ecologist, Professor Thomas Crowther studies not just how species work individually but how whole complex ecosystems work to regulate themselves.
-When we set the right conditions for nature to thrive, each species helps to support the life of every other species.
+When Earth's ecosystems fall out of harmony, the damage can spiral out of control.
+But what if we could help nature to regain its balance?As a leading ecologist, Professor Thomas Crowther studies not just how species work in isolation, but how complex ecosystems regulate themselves.
+When nature's cycles are allowed to build momentum, each species can create the conditions to allow others to thrive.